-In your efforts to become a successful teacher, it’s vital to learn to appreciate parents and to learn to work them.
+In your efforts to become a successful teacher, it’s key to appreciate parents and to learn to work them.

 Often new teachers feel nervous about having parents in the classroom but remember, the parents are nervous too.
-You’ll probably have to guide them in their roles (see more on this below) to begin with.
+You’ll probably have to guide them in their roles, to begin with. (see more on this below).

 Parent helpers are an invaluable resource, are enthusiastic and many will help with everything from coordinating field trips to cooking with a few students at a time.
 Children generally love to have their own parents help in the classroom.

 Tips for having parents help in the classroom

 - Send home a parent volunteer form early in the year with lots of options to choose from:

 - This form helps parents define which areas they may like to help with and also lets them know where you need help.

 - Most forms include things like – help with the book fair, drive for field trips, come in and demonstrate a skill, fix broken furniture, help wash dress up clothes and toys, prepare materials for the students (can be done at home)

 - The form also includes a space for parents to say when they are available.

 - Have a backup plan in case of last-minute cancellations which I found happened often!